bbauska/Anti-Project2025/anti.md

 consider the role of user fees and other pricing innovations with regard to transportation infrastructure.
 Airport landing fees for aircraft, toll charges on roads and bridges, and per-gallon taxes on gasoline and diesel fuel are all examples of user charges that affect the decisions of transportation system users.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025: Funding for government infrastructure must come from either taxes or user fees.
+<p>Project 2025: Funding for government infrastructure must come from either taxes or user fees.
 “Some mistakenly think that using a P3 would allow a road or bridge to be delivered without increases in tolls or taxes.
 It is important to remember that all funding for governmental infrastructure comes from either taxes or user fees.
 P3 financing can be used to make those funding sources more efficient, but it cannot replace the need for taxes or user fees to provide the funding for the project.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Grants</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 argued it would be more efficient for Congress to send transportation grants to 50 states individually.
+<p>Project 2025 argued it would be more efficient for Congress to send transportation grants to 50
+states individually.
 “If funding must be federal, it would be more efficient for the U.S. Congress to send transportation grants to each of the 50 states and allow each state to purchase the transportation services that it thinks are best.
 Such an approach would enable states to prioritize different types of transportation according to the needs of their citizens.
 States that rely more on automotive transportation, for example, could use their funding to meet those needs.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the abolishment of DOT’s discretionary grant-making processes and argued funding should be based on state distributions.
+<p>Project 2025 called for the abolishment of DOT’s discretionary grant-making processes and
+argued funding should be based on state distributions.
 “DOT’s discretionary grant-making processes should be abolished, and funding should be focused on formulaic distributions to the states, which know best their transportation needs and are incentivized to think of the long-term maintenance costs.
 At a bare minimum, the number of grants should be consolidated.”
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 on the Build America Bureau: “Should the BAB continue to exist and potentially disintermediate the private financing sector, it must maintain underwriting discipline and continue best practices of requiring rigorous financial modeling and cushion for repayment of loans in a variety of economic scenarios.”
+<p>Project 2025 on the Build America Bureau: “Should the BAB continue to exist and potentially
+disintermediate the private financing sector, it must maintain underwriting discipline and continue best practices of requiring rigorous financial modeling and cushion for repayment of loans in a variety of economic scenarios.”
 “At certain times in the economic cycle, and for many lower-quality